Skip to main content

 • Deer may be hunted with a muzzleloading rifle, muzzleloading shotgun or muzzleloading handgun (both single shot and revolvers) in all Maryland counties.

-• To be considered a muzzleloader, a rifle, shotgun or handgun must be loaded from the muzzle and a revolver must be loaded from the front of the cylinder.
+• To be considered a muzzleloader, a rifle, shotgun or handgun must have the projectile loaded from the muzzle.
+Powder can be loaded from the muzzle or the breach.
+A revolver must be loaded from the front of the cylinder.

 • Flintlock, percussion cap and inline ignition muzzleloaders are legal hunting devices for deer.